qiushiyan/titanic-survival/readme.md

 More graphical methods (e.g., mosaic plot), see Analysis of Categorical Data by Michael Friendly

-incorporation cabin class and `vcd::Lifeboats` to study the impact of passenger's location and leaving order of lifebotas
+incorporation cabin class and `vcd::Lifeboats` to study the impact of passenger's location and leaving order of lifeboats